School Board Policy 619 -

 The school district is committed to developing staff policies and processes for continuous improvement of curriculum, instruction and assessment to ensure effective implementation of the Minnesota Academic Standards and federal law at all levels.

-The district Staff Development Committee, using input from building principals and the Teaching and Learning team, shall address the needs of all staff in prioritizing staff development which will ensure effective implementation of the Minnesota Academic Standards and federal law at all levels.
-The School Board will be advised on the planning of staff development opportunities.
+A. The district's Professional Development Committee, in partnership with building principals, building professional development committees, and district departments, shall address the needs of all staff in prioritizing professional development which will ensure effective implementation of the Graduation Assessment Requirement and federal law at all levels.
+The School Board will be advised on the planning of professional development opportunities.

-The school district shall place a high priority on staff development including activities, programs, and other efforts to implement the Minnesota Academic Standards effectively and to upgrade that implementation continuously.
+B. The school district shall place a high priority on professional development including activities, programs, and other efforts to implement the Graduation Assessment Requirements effectively and to upgrade that implementation continuously.

-Staff development plans for the school district shall address identified needs for Minnesota Academic Standards implementation throughout all levels of the school district programs.
+C. Professional development plans for the school district shall address identified needs for Graduation Assessment Requirements implementation throughout all levels of the school district programs.

-In-service, staff meeting, and district and building-level staff development plans and programs shall focus on improving implementation of the Minnesota Academic Standards at all levels for all students, including those with special needs.
+D. In-service, staff meeting, and district and building level professional development plans and programs shall focus on improving implementation of the Graduation Assessment Requirements at all levels for all students, including those with special needs.

-Paraprofessionals.
-The school district will provide each paraprofessional who assists a licensed teacher in providing student instruction with initial training.
+A. Paraeducator.
+The school district will provide each paraeducator who assists a licensed teacher in providing student instruction with initial training.
 Such training will include training in emergency procedures, confidentiality, vulnerability, reporting obligations, discipline, policies, roles and responsibilities, and building orientation.
-Training will be provided within the first 60 days a paraprofessional begins supervising or working with students.
+Training will be provided within the first 60 days a paraeducator begins supervising or working with students.

-Additionally, with regard to paraprofessionals providing support to special education students, the school district will ensure that annual training opportunities are required to enable the paraprofessional to further develop the knowledge and skills that are specific to the students with whom the paraprofessional works, including understanding disabilities, the unique and individual needs of each student according to the student’s disability and how the disability affects the student’s education and behavior, following lesson plans, and implementing follow-up instructional procedures and activities.
+Additionally, with regard to paraeducator providing support to special education students, the school district will ensure that annual training opportunities are required to enable the paraeducator to further develop the knowledge and skills that are specific to the students with whom the paraeducator works, including understanding disabilities, the unique and individual needs of each student according to the student’s disability and how the disability affects the student’s education and behavior, following lesson plans, and implementing follow-up instructional procedures and activities.

 The school district will provide high quality and ongoing professional development activities as required by state and federal laws.